[Updated] Beauty business owners: 9 resources to help you manage you and your team's mental health

 The organisation says, "in cases if mental distress, the first step is to talk to someone you trust."

 5. Mind’s mental health checklist

 Mental health charity Mind has a suite of free tools available to boost your wellbeing during this time of duress.
 It is also advising those struggling with their mental health minimise the number of news alerts they get or limit their daily screen time if the stories are making you feel anxious or confused.

 Although it’s important to stay connected with events, the charity advises getting your news and health information from trusted sources, such as the NHS and Gov UK.
 It may also be worth cutting down your social media use to avoid being spammed with fake news, which can heighten anxiety.

-“Without a doubt, many of us are feeling anxious as we navigate the uncertainty of COVID-19.
+“Without a doubt, many of us are feeling anxious as we navigate the uncertainty of Covid-19.
 We’re feeling it too, and we wanted to share some of the tools we’re using to take care of our minds and stay grounded,” the brand said on its website.

 Access Calm’s wellness resources.

-5. Mental wellbeing audio guides
+9. Mental wellbeing audio guides

-The NHS has an array of mental wellbeing audio guides to help boost your mood during this tough time.
+The NHS also has an array of mental wellbeing audio guides to help boost your mood during this tough time.
 You can listen to them privately or play them out loud in your household to help your family manage their anxiety.

 Are there any mental health tools and techniques that you’re using?
 Please share them by commenting below.